ITU-BDSA2024-GROUP26/Chirp/docs/report.md

     1. Run the command: `chmod +x scripts/setup_UI_tests.sh`

 3. Run `scripts/setup_UI_tests.sh`
-   - This script builds the UITest project (so we are sure that a relevant `/bin` folder exists), then builds and publishes `Chirp.Web` into that folder such that the UI-tests can launch a local instance of the app to run the UI tests against.
+   - This script builds the UITest project (so we are sure that a relevant `/bin` folder exists), then builds and publishes `Chirp.Web` into that folder so the UI-tests can launch a local instance of the app to run the UI tests against.
-   - Note that if you installed playwright browsers in the previous step building the UITest project is redundant, but it allows us to just run this script and then `dotnet test` as long as the playwright browsers etc. Stay in the `/bin` folder.
+   - Note that if you installed playwright browsers in the previous step building the UITest project is redundant, but it allows us to just run this script and then `dotnet test` as long as the playwright browsers etc. stay in the `/bin` folder.
+Thus all future local runs require much less setup.

 4. Run the tests by using the command: `dotnet test`